/145

 98 / 145

-98) Which one of the following is a surgical sickle?
+98) Which of the following is usually not caused by gingival recession?

 99 / 145